mobiletoly/gobetter/README.md

 }
 ```

-then normally this is how you will create the instance of this structure:
+then normally this is how you create the instance of this structure:

 ```
 var person = Person{